Hand-carry Baggage Number and Regulations

 - The dimension of each hand-carry baggage may not be larger than 23 x 36 x 56 cm /9 x 14 x 22 in or total of 115 cm/45 in (personal item is not applied to this regulation);

 - For your convenience, a measurement Test Unit is available at either the check-in counter or boarding lounge to help you to determine whether your baggage meets these requirements.

 - If the hand-carry baggage is overweight or oversize, it will be checked and carried in the cargo hold or refused carriage.

 Please note that:

-- Hand-carry baggage stowed under a passenger seat must fit in order to prevent it from sliding sideward into the aisle.
+- Hand-carry baggage must fit under a passenger seat when stow, in order to prevent it from sliding sideward into the aisle.

 - Hand-carry baggage does not obstruct passenger movement to, from, or across the aisle.

 - Hand-carry baggage stowed in overhead bins fits securely, and flight attendants can close the bins without using force.

 - There is little or no chance for hand-carry baggage and other articles to fall out of overhead bins when the bins doors are opened.